 Spinal Decompression Therapy is a safe and effective treatment for pain without the risks associated with surgery, anesthesia, infection, injections, or prescription medication.
-As you imagine, decompression therapy is rapidly gaining popularity due to its exceptional results treating chronic back or neck pain without surgery.
+As you imagine, decompression therapy is rapidly gaining popularity due to its exceptional results in treating chronic back or neck pain without surgery.

-People experiencing severe back or neck problems including disc bulge, herniation, and spinal stenosis can see a great benefit from a series of decompression sessions designed to reduce inflammation and give life back to your discs.
+People experiencing severe back or neck problems including disc bulge, herniation, and spinal stenosis can see a great benefit from a series of decompression sessions designed to reduce inflammation and give life back to their discs.

 This treatment is comfortable and relaxing, giving a small stretch to your problem area and alleviating pressure.
 Supplementation with physical therapy and chiropractic adjustments may be recommended as well.

 What is Neuropathy?Neuropathy refers to damage in your peripheral nerves.
 These nerves are located outside your brain and spinal cord.
 They send information from your central nervous system, brain, and spinal cord to the rest of your body.
 Though neuropathy is an umbrella term, it causes a streamlined series of complications that include numbness, weakness, and pain in your hands and feet.
 Neuropathy affects: Sensory nerves that handle the sensation Motor nerves that control muscle movement Autonomic nerves that regulate blood pressure, heart rate, digestion, and bladder function